Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 Reverts if

+1. The operator is not a registered operator in the DelegationManager
-1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
+2. The `operatorSignature` is invalid AND `msg.sender` is not the `operator`
-2. The operator's allocation delay has not been configured
+3. The operator has never set their allocationDelay before
+4. For each IStrategy, The operator's totalMagnitude doesn't match `expectedTotalMagnitude`
+5. For each `MagnitudeAllocation`: \
+    1. allocation.operatorSets.length != allocation.magnitudes.length
+    2. One of the provided operatorSets does not exist
+    3. There exists a pending allocation or deallocation.
+Can only have 1 pending change
-3. The sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.
+6. If the sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.
-4. if the operator has never set their allocationDelay before

 ### updateFreeMagnitude